galaxyproject/planemo-machine/README.md

 This project makes use of git submodules and before you build any planemo machines, you'll need to initialize them:

+``make init``

-``git submodule init && git submodule update``
+This will simply execute the following command ``git submodule init && git submodule update``.

 Example Uses
 -----------------------

+ * Build and register Vagrant box (named ``planemo``).

+``make vagrant``

+ * Build a virtualbox OVA for this vagrant box.

+``make virtualbox``

+The virtualbox OVA unlink the other variants will include a graphical environment ([Xubuntu](http://xubuntu.org/)) tailored for development (auto logins to the ``ubuntu`` user, configured with tools such as [Atom](https://atom.io/)).

+ * Build a modified variant of the recipes with a Dockerfile directly (skipping packer).
+Skipping packer makes it easier to iterate on and applicable for tools like Docker Hub, the cost is some amount of duplication between the ``Dockerfile`` in this directory and ``provision.yml``.

+``make docker``

+To override the Docker command to use sudo for instance do

+``make docker DOCKER_COMMAND='sudo docker'``

+ * Build docker image using development Dockerfile (``dev.Dockerfile``).
+     This Dockefile is broken out into more steps and will result in a much larger final container but can be quicker to develop against since the individual steps are checkmarked.

+``make docker-dev``

- * Build Docker image (using packer).
+ * Build Docker image (using packer directly).

-``packer build -var 'docker_autostart=false' --only docker packer.json``

-Warning: Packer does not work with Docker 1.4 (https://github.com/mitchellh/packer/issues/1752).
+``make docker-via-packer``

 The VM version of this build process will enable Docker by default - but when building a Docker image we disable this so the developer doesn't need to configure docker-in-docker functionality.

- * Build Docker image (using packer) based on toolshed base dependencies (much faster).

-``packer build  -var 'docker_autostart=false' -var 'docker_base=toolshed/requirements' --only docker packer.json``

- * Build a modified variant of the recipes with a docker file directly (skipping packer).
-Skipping packer makes it easier to iterate on and applicable for tools like Docker Hub, the cost is some amount of duplication between the ``Dockerfile`` in this directory and ``provision.yml``.

-``docker build .``

- * Build and register Vagrant box (named galaxydev).

-``vagrant_create_box.sh``

  * Build Google Compute Engine image (untested).
 Follow instructions on https://www.packer.io/docs/builders/googlecompute.html, you will